cbeck88/conf-rs/REFERENCE.md

    This should only be used as a last resort if you cannot simply remove one of the conflicting short forms at its source, because it would break something else.

-   To try to help maintainability in a large project, it is an error if a `skip_short` attribute is used but no short flag matching this is actually found at this flattening site.
-So, when you see this attribute appearing, you can be sure that all the named short flags are actually being removed by it.
+   To try to help maintainability in a large project, if `skip_short` would have no effect, it is an error rather than silently continuing.
+That is, it is an error if a `skip_short` attribute is used but the named short flag is not found at this flattening site.
+So, when you see this attribute appearing, you can be sure that all of the named short flags are actually being removed at this location, and not by some other `skip_short` attribute appearing in another location.

-   example: `#[conf(flatten, skip_short = ['a', 'b', 'f'])]`

 #### Notes